tvsrr/TSCC_Interleaved_MPC/README.md

 launch_iros.m calls mpc
 matlab engine on python3 is needed to run the code input settings are done both in newswitch and get_input.m

+## You can get the details of the paper [here](https://ieeexplore.ieee.org/abstract/document/8813823) .